liouviaglou/Domains/.ipynb_checkpoints/README-checkpoint.md

 ## Lab Notebook

+## 20201021

+Prepped data & script for deployment
+Issue with data - ironing out w/ Shadir

 ## 20201020

 Error handling -- abandoned
 Added columns for training  & testing w/o excluding low volume tld-re's Now training two types of aggregate models - w/ and w/o excluded tld-res Training segmented models & Generating predictions for all tld-re's... then will filter out

+Saved new data as bigquery table to be queried

 ## 20201019